Common Steam Boiler Problems

 3. Water Leaks

 Due to the labor required to remove leaking parts of your boiler system, replacing multiple elements at once may be more cost-effective than having the leaks fixed piecemeal.
 This price savings is especially true if you have numerous holes in pipes inside the walls or other hard-to-reach places.
-Don’t attempt to change the pipes or other parts yourself.
-Leave that labor-intensive task to a professional.

 4. Greater Than Normal Amounts of Sludge